Skip to content

 • Pull off into the wind.
 If the wind is from the left, the fast line is on the right and you pull off to the left

 • If you're struggling, sit at the back and swing through immediately without taking a turn.
 Nobody minds.
-What they mind is someone blowing up on the front and disrupting the rotation
+What irritates experienced riders is the person who blows up on the front and disrupts the rotation

 The Social Contract